Our Fundamental Principles

 Castlehill is dedicated to offering a number of non-core classes that appeal to the interest of the students while helping them become more well-rounded students as they learn to appreciate the beauty and complexity of the arts and humanities.
 With the addition of classes such as theater arts, visual arts, music, physical development and foreign language, students are challenged to excel in more than just the traditional, core-subjects.
 These classes also supplement and support the curricular goals already established in the core classes.

 Having a small student-to-teacher ratio is very important to Castlehill.
 Students are able to have more specialized and focused instruction, as well as individualized attention in small classes.
-The student-to-teacher ratio would be limited to 18:1, and in classes with maximum enrollment, there would be a full-time aide to ensure that academics remain rigorous, but that there will be support for any struggling students.
+The student-to-teacher ratio is limited to 18:1.
+Each class also has a teaching assistant to ensure that academics remain rigorous, and that there will be support for any struggling students.

 WANT TO KNOW MORE?

 Developing yourself into a person with a full array of understanding of others and yourself requires practice.
 Within our school, we pride ourselves on reaching out to students in ways that give them ample opportunities to interact with one another.
-Each year, our students focus on one subject in humanities that is spurred by classroom interest and social and cultural topics.
+Each year, our students in grades 3-5 are divided into multi-grade level groups to focus on one subject during humanities week.
 With its cross classroom learning, the practice of humanities in study prepare students for philosophy, sociology, and psychology that awaits them.